 - Tell me about something you did that you regret.
 Why did you do it, and what did you learn from it?

 - Give me an example of a time when you had to conform to a policy you disagreed with.
 Describe that experience and your response to it.

-Marni Hockenberg, principal of The Hiring Experts, cautions that "some managers dig to find the reason not to hire a qualified candidate.
-If you look long enough, reasonable doubt exists in any candidate."
-Having a structured interview process will help you identify someone who is a good fit and get your next good employee on board more quickly.
+Marni Hockenberg, principal of The Hiring Experts, cautions that “some managers dig to find the reason not to hire a qualified prospect.
+If you look long enough, reasonable doubt exists in any candidate.”
+Having a structured interview process will help you identify somebody who is a good fit and get your next good employee on board more quickly.

 To choose the best, you first need to find the best — and Monster is here to help